 But the clusters reveal important insights and can guide our understanding of patient behavior, illustrating that patients come to Cedar with different needs.
 Examining our results, it’s clear that for the planners (cluster 0), Cedar already addresses their primary needs.
 They feel supported, understand their obligations and generally pay their bills in a timely fashion.
 But there are opportunities to improve the patient experience for hustlers/avoiders (cluster 1) and seekers/hustlers (cluster 2).
 For example, while patients in cluster 2 already take advantage of Cedar’s customizable payment options, they could potentially benefit from easier access to or more enhanced visibility into all their options to streamline their user experience.

 These insights and this framework are particularly useful as we evaluate current experiments and design future ones.
 Using the archetypes and clusters in conjunction with our propensity to pay model gives us a better understanding of how we can personalize patient experiences at Cedar.

 In the next installment of Cracking the Millennial Mindset, we’ll discuss how we can design personalized user experiences to improve outcomes for specific patient archetypes.
 If you’d like to receive updates and alerts as new posts are published, click here to join the Cedar mailing list.

-Rena Yang is head of analytics at Cedar.
-Prior roles include business development at agricultural tech firm Gro Intelligence, and senior analyst at economic consulting firm Cornerstone Research.
+Rena Yang is Director of Analytics at Cedar, where she uses data science to improve the patient experience.
+Her background includes business development at agricultural tech firm Gro Intelligence and economic and statistical analysis at consulting firm Cornerstone Research.